Mesut-hub/higgs_ml_project/README.md

 License

-This project is licensed under the NeuronWorks AI License.
+This project is licensed under the <ins>NeuronWorks AI</ins> License.